Overview

 Duplicate the affected maze

-If refreshing the maze and fixing any broken paths doesn't address the issue, then the issue may be the result of unexpectedly invalid screen data.
+If fixing any broken paths or refreshing the prototype doesn't address the issue, then the issue may be the result of unexpectedly invalid screen data.
 In that case, duplicating the affected maze will generally fix any data inconsistencies.
 Once you've duplicated the affected maze, you should be able to launch the duplicate maze live and delete the original broken one.

 We're still working to identify why this issue occurs so we can introduce a more permanent solution that doesn't require duplication.
 Until then, this solution should enable you to proceed with launching your test live.